imbs-hl/RF-hyperparameters-and-variable-selection/README.md

 # Effect of hyperparameters on variable selection in random forests
-Supplementary Material for "Effect of hyperparameters on variable selection in random forests".
+Supplementary materials for "Effect of hyperparameters on variable selection in random forests".

 All results presented in the paper can be obtained by running the R scripts of this repository.
 We used the R version 3.5.0 to run our code.